akralj/app/README.md

 # Note:
-There are 3 package.json files in this project, in ./  one, ./client/ and ./server/ ./package.json is used to build tools and npm scripts ./client/package.json is used for the client dependencies ./server/package.json is used for the server dependencies.
+There are 3 package.json files in this project, in "./" , "./client/" and "./server/" "./package.json" is used to build tools and npm scripts "./client/package.json" is used for the client dependencies "./server/package.json" is used for the server dependencies.
 Most other props are copied from ./package.json
-- client dependencies are installed as devDependencies in ../client
+- client dependencies are installed as in ../client
 - server dependencies are installled as dependencies in ./server